TaaS (TAAS) Price Tops $0.84 on Top Exchanges

 According to CryptoCompare, “TaaS stands for Token as a Service.
 It is an investment fund designed to ease the process of investing in blockchain markets.
 TaaS will be an active player across blockchain markets, investing in cryptocurrencies and tokens.
 The TAAS tokens are built on a profit-sharing Ethereum smart contract.
 Every 3 months, a designated smart contract will disperse 50% of TaaS fund profits, equally spread out over the number of outstanding tokens.
 Intuitively, it implies that investors with a larger share of tokens will receive a higher return. “

-It is usually not currently possible to purchase alternative cryptocurrencies such as TaaS directly using U.S. dollars.
-Investors seeking to acquire TaaS should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase TaaS using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as TaaS directly using US dollars.
+Investors seeking to acquire TaaS should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy TaaS using one of the exchanges listed above.

 Receive News & Updates for TaaS Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TaaS and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.